 National indentification code is not subject to changes throughout the lifecycle of the medicinal product.

-EMA runs six scientific committees, composed of representatives of the EU Member States and EEA-EFTA countries, which also include representatives of patients and physicians.
+In the field of medicinal products for human use, EMA runs six scientific committees, composed of representatives of the EU Member States and EEA-EFTA countries, which also include representatives of patients and physicians.
 These perform the main scientific work of EMA; besides the committees referred to below, a number of working groups function as scientific support to the committees.

 - Committee for Medicinal Products for Human Use (CHMP) is an expert body at the EMA, responsible for the assessment of medicinal products for human use, consisting of representatives of EU member states and individually appointed experts.